(l) Provisions, Contingent Liabilities and Contingent Assets

 - the fair value of the remaining financial instruments is determined using discounted cash flow analysis

 The Company's activity exposes it to market risk, liquidity risk and credit risk.
-Company's overall risk management focuses on the unpredictibility of financial markets and seeks to minimise potential adverse effects on the financial performance of the company.
-This note explains the sources of risk which the entity is exposed to and how the company manages the risk.
+Company's overall risk management focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the Company.
+This note explains the sources of risk which the entity is exposed to and how the Company manages the risk.

 Credit risk is the risk that the counterparty will not meet its obligations leading to a financial loss.
 Credit risk arises from cash and cash equivalents, financial assets carried at amortised cost and deposits with banks and financial institutions, as well as credit exposures to customers including outstanding receivables.